 This is still a relatively new aspect of family law.
 It is so new that there are currently no federal or North Carolina laws that address this matter.

 There is no doubt that this situation is incredibly emotional for any couple.
-Spouses facing a divorce should consult a divorce attorney to ensure they understand their rights in these cases.
+Spouses facing a divorce should consult a family law attorney to ensure they understand their rights in these cases.